-- OFO called in the Real-Time Market when a Generator is scheduled in the DAM for reserves and NOT asked to convert to Incremental Energy. - OFO called in the Real-Time Market when a Generator is scheduled in the DAM for Incremental Energy or Reserves and then not scheduled in the Real-Time Market. - Generators not scheduled in the DAM and did not Bid into the Real-Time Market because the OFO was called.
+• OFO called in the Real-Time Market when a Generator is scheduled in the DA MarketDAM for reserves and NOT asked to convert to Incremental Energy-but OFO called in the RT Market.

-• Generators not scheduled in the DA Market but scheduled for Reserves in the Real-Time Market and NOT asked to convert to Incremental Energy but cannot run because of an OFO.
+- Generators scheduledOFO called in the DA MarketReal-Time Market when a Generator is scheduled in the DAM for Incremental Energy or Reserves and then not scheduled in the RTReal-Time Market-but OFO is called. - Generators not scheduled in the DA MarketDAM and didn't biddid not Bid into the RTReal- Time Market because the OFO was called. - Generators not scheduled in the DA Market but scheduled for Reserves in the RTReal-Time Market and NOT asked to convert to Incremental Energy but can'tcannot run because of an OFO.